ibneurona/gym-app-crud-js/README.md

 # gym-app-crud-js
-Its a minamal app with CRUD vanilla JS
+Its a minimal app with CRUD vanilla JS